aelvan/FocalPointField-Craft/README.md

 ===
 A field type that let's you set the focal point of an image.

+_This fieldtype was made to be used together with [Imager](https://github.com/aelvan/Imager-Craft) and its `position` transform parameter._

 Installation
 ---
 1. Download the zip from this repository, unzip, and put the focalpointfield folder in your Craft plugin folder.